-Before actually trading on the capital of a firm, prop traders often receive a simulator account on trading platform to demonstrate their abilities.
-This is a learning step for the prop trader and it also acts as a way of assessing his abilities.
+Before actually trading on a firm’s capital, prop traders often receive a simulator account on a trading platform to demonstrate their abilities.
+This is a learning step for the prop trader, and it also acts as a way of assessing his abilities.
 Most firms recruit a trader only when he has performed well in paper trades.
-It allows the company to gauge his trading strategies along with the risk management practices that are put in place.
-It is also a good way for traders to browse through the features that the online platform has to offer.
+It allows the company to gauge the person’s trading strategies and risk management practices.
+It is also a good way for traders to browse through the online platform’s features.
 Many brokers provide this facility at a minimal cost.

 6. Subscribe at a Prop Trading Program

 After obtaining the necessary skills to become a prop trader, an individual can register on an online evaluation to take the process ahead.
 Gauntlet Mini by Earn2Trade is one such program.
 It examines the capabilities of a trader in the intraday futures market.
 There are numerous advantages that this test offers before a trader joins the actual prop trading firm.
-At a reasonable monthly price, the candidate can qualify for a prop trader position in just fifteen days.
+The candidate can qualify for a prop trader position at a reasonable monthly price in just fifteen days.
 The interface is easy to use and reliable, giving traders the feel of an actual scenario.

 Once a candidate completes the Gauntlet Mini test successfully, they will receive an offer from Helios Trading Partners.
 The trader can actually trade using actual capital provided by Helios Trading Partners.
-The firm offers an opportunity for profit sharing with 80% of the profits going to the trader.
-The trader should ensure his presence in the trading platform on a regular basis to prevent termination of his account.
-The account type is the same as in the Gauntlet Mini platform and therefore, there is no need to learn a new interface.
+The firm offers an opportunity for profit sharing, with 80% of the profits going to the trader.
+The trader should ensure his presence in the trading platform regularly to prevent the termination of his account.
+The account type is the same as in the Gauntlet Mini platform, and therefore, there is no need to learn a new interface.